w3f/polkadot-wiki/docs/learn/learn-proxies-pure.md

 Remote proxies enable the utilization of pure proxy accounts, initially established on a designated parent chain (i.e., the Polkadot relay chain), for actions on a separate target chain (i.e., Polkadot Asset Hub).
 This is achieved by providing a cryptographic proof, specifically a storage proof anchored to the parent chain's storage root.
 This proof verifies that the specified pure proxy account indeed exists and is valid on the parent chain at a particular point in time.

-An example would be a multi-signature account, where a pure proxy is created on the Polkadot Relay Chain.
+An example would be a multi-signature account, where a pure proxy is created on the Polkadot relay chain.
 To cosign a transaction on Polkadot Asset Hub, this keyless pure proxy cannot directly interact.
 The remote proxy mechanism bridges this gap.
 Leveraging the remote proxy pallet on Asset Hub, a transaction can be constructed that includes a storage proof demonstrating the pure proxy's existence on the relay chain.
-Upon successful verification of this proof, the Asset Hub chain allows actions to be executed as if they originated from the pure proxy on the Relay Chain.
+Upon successful verification of this proof, the Asset Hub chain allows actions to be executed as if they originated from the pure proxy on the relay chain.

 Once a successful remote proxy call is executed, a `ProxyExecuted` event should be visible.

-Here is an example usage of a remote proxy call: If you have a pure proxy setup on Kusama Relay Chain, you can use [this tool](https://w3f.github.io/RemoteProxyCall/) to construct a transaction that transfers all funds from the pure proxy account address to its controlling account address on Kusama Asset Hub, even though no proxy setup is present on Kusama Asset Hub.
+Here is an example usage of a remote proxy call: If you have a pure proxy setup on Kusama relay chain, you can use [this tool](https://w3f.github.io/RemoteProxyCall/) to construct a transaction that transfers all funds from the pure proxy account address to its controlling account address on Kusama Asset Hub, even though no proxy setup is present on Kusama Asset Hub.
 The underlying code is available [on GitHub](https://github.com/w3f/RemoteProxyCall), and is based on [this blog post](https://blog.kchr.de/polkadot/guides/remote-proxies-for-the-braves/).
 For more context on how remote proxies work and why they're helpful, check out [this blog post](https://blog.kchr.de/ecosystem-proxy/).

 ---